Amazingct/FalconVision/Readme.txt

 6. Open Training/Train.py
-7. Edit home and labels variable and Run the program to Train your model 6.Use StillImages.py and Webcam.py to test your model
+7. Edit home and labels variable and Run the program to Train your model 6.Use StillImages.py and Webcam.py to test your model Use  the export.py to generate tensorflowjs, tflight files and zipped the model